Kansas City Criminal Defense Attorneys

 You will want an attorney whenever court happens if at all possible.
 There are many ways to mess up one’s own court case and only one way to do it right.

-What happens during a preliminary hearing?
-In essence, the Cass County Judge will hear evidence from the prosecuting attorney of Cass County, Missouri and your criminal defense attorney.
-That evidence will revolve around whether the arresting police officer in Harrisonville (or Belton, Raymore, etc.) had “probable cause” to make the arrest.
-Specifically, the judge will determine whether, based upon the evidence presented, there is reason to believe the defendant committed the crime accused.
+In essence, the County Judge will hear evidence from the prosecuting attorney and your criminal defense attorney.
+That evidence will revolve around whether the arresting police officer had “probable cause” to arrest you.

-The standard for a preliminary hearing in Cass County, Missouri criminal cases is very low.
-During the preliminary inquiry or hearing, usually within a short period after arrest, the Cass County, Missouri Prosecuting Attorney’s office must present evidence showing a reasonable suspicion that the crime was committed and that you did it.
-This hearing is often waived by the criminal defense attorney for strategic pusposes.
+The standard for a preliminary hearing in Missouri criminal cases is very low.
+During the preliminary inquiry or hearing, usually within a short period after arrest, the (local) Missouri Prosecuting Attorney’s office must present evidence showing a reasonable suspicion that the crime was committed and that you did it.
+This hearing is often waived by the criminal defense attorney for strategic purposes.

-REMEMBER THERE IS NO SUBSTITUTE FOR AN EXPERIENCED CRIMINAL DEFENSE LAWYER!
 You could be sentenced to time in jail for driving while intoxicated, possession of drugs or reckless driving.
-It is important to contact a criminal defnese lawyer prior to your court date.
+It is important to contact the best criminal defense lawyer prior to your court date.

-The Belton police arrested me!
-A Cass County, Missouri Sheriff arrested me!
+The police arrested me!
+A Missouri Sheriff arrested me!
 What should I do?

-First, you should NOT make any statements to the police.
+- Do NOT make any statements to the police.
 The vast majority of criminal defense cases are made by people making statements to the police.
 Remember, you are under arrest; it is already too late for you to talk your way out of trouble.
-Further, Belton and Raymore Municipal police, Cass County Sheriff’s deputies and Missouri State Highway Patrolmen are highly trained in taking statments.
+Further, Municipal police, Sheriff’s deputies and Missouri State Highway Patrolmen are highly trained in taking statements.
 They know how to get evidence from defendants.
+They calls your statement a “confession.”
+This is BAD.
 Let your criminal defense attorney do the talking.